gaoteng-git/EverMemOS/README.md

 ```

 This will launch a command-line interface where you can converse with an agent that utilizes the just-extracted memories.
 For more details on chat features, tips, and suggested questions, please see the [Demo Guide](demo/README.md).

+**Interactive Workflow:**
+1. **Select Language**: Choose between Chinese (中文) or English interface.
+2. **Select Scenario Mode**:
+   - **Assistant Mode**: One-on-one conversation with personal memory-based AI assistant.
+   - **Group Chat Mode**: Multi-person chat with group memory-based conversation analysis.
+3. **Select Conversation Group**: Choose from available groups in your database.
+4. **Start Chatting**: Interact with the memory-enhanced AI agent.

+**New Features:**
+- ✨ **Internationalization (i18n)**: Full support for Chinese and English interfaces.
+- 🎯 **Runtime Scenario Selection**: Choose between Assistant Mode and Group Chat Mode at startup.
+- 🌍 **Enhanced User Experience**: All UI elements, prompts, and error messages are displayed in your selected language.
+- 📝 **Smart Context**: The agent automatically adjusts its behavior and prompts based on the selected scenario mode.

 #### 2. Run Evaluation: Performance Testing